 DNSFilter is the only DNS threat protection providing real-time domain analysis that results in protection from more threats.
-At DNSFilter, we detect zero-day threats an average of over 5 days before traditional threat feeds.
+At DNSFilter, we detect zero-day threats an average of 7 days before traditional threat feeds.

 Though basic Cisco Umbrella features appear simple to configure, customers report encountering errors that sometimes take days to resolve as soon as you want to apply IP filtering or SSL decryption, they encounter errors that sometimes take days to resolve.
 In contrast, DNSFilter customers have expressed time and time again that configuring DNSFilter is simple, while its interface is easy to understand, and include phenomenal customer support, in the rare occasion it’s needed.
 (Read Reviews)

 CISCO UMBRELLA ROAMING CLIENT VS. DNSFILTER ROAMING CLIENTS

 Roaming Clients give you the ability to deploy DNS security to your endpoints, and it’s a useful tool if you’re interested in more granular reporting.

 Cisco Umbrella's Roaming Clients are going End-of-Life in April 2024, requiring Umbrella users to migrate and re-implement their Roaming Clients using Cisco AnyConnect.

 |Desktop Roaming Clients